Yoshi1493/HarvestMaize/README.md

 Created for [Ludum Dare 52](https://ldjam.com/events/ludum-dare/52) (Jam category), in collaboration with RedcXca.

 ## Overview
 Harvest Maize is a survival-based game.
 The player plays as a farmer, who is trapped in a maze of maize, where some of the crops have been contaminated by zombies.
-The player must harvest all the contaminated crops in order to escape the maze, before the zombies find him and harvest his brains.
+The player must harvest all of the contaminated crops in order to escape the maze, before the zombies find him and harvest his brains.

 ## Links + credits
 [Ludum Dare page](https://ldjam.com/events/ludum-dare/52/harvest-maize)